Retreat Talks AvailAble in Retreat Library

 awareness, knowing, and observing.
 This "knowing"(understanding) of something, is this part of awareness, or is it something else?
 Maybe you can point me to some "awareness" model for this within the MIDL framework or within another framework that you are familiar with.

 This is making it too complicated.
 As insight meditators, we direct awareness towards what something does rather than toward what it is.
 In the case of sila, it combines and unifies.
-The way to observe sila is in terms of kusala (wholesomeness/skillfulness) and akusala (unwholesomeness/unskillfulness).
+The way to observe sila is in terms of kusala (wholesomeness/skilfulness) and akusala (unwholesomeness/unskilfulness).

 1. Kusala: Anything that is kusala has the characteristic of combining, unifying, and bringing together, and leading to harmony.
 The kusala develops samatha (calmness), is always based on letting go, and increases spiritual pleasant vedana.